metamesh/metamesh.org/content/english/standalone/works.md

 Our Home WiFi is encrypted and password-protected, so it is just as secure as commercial in-home WiFi options.

+Below is an early image we made illustrating what the Meta Mesh Network may end up looking like: point-to-point connections, in home access and neighborhoods with public space WiFi.

 {{< banner-image src="/images/infrastructure.png" >}}

 ## Public Wi-Fi